EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 • VRS (Vade Retro Satàna), i.e. Back Satan;

-• NSMV (Non Suàde Mihi Vàna, i.e. Do not come and advise me of your vanities;
+• NSMV (Non Suàde Mihi Vàna, or Do not come to me advising me of your vanities;

 • SMQL (Sunt Màla Quae Libas), or The drink you pour is evil;

-• IVB (Ipse Venéna Bibas), drink your poisons yourself;
+• IVB (Ipse Venéna Bibas), or drink your poisons yourself;

 • Pax: Peace.